AbdAlkreem-Bzoor/Inventory-Management-System/README.md

 Simple Inventory Management System

-This system will allow a user to manage a list of products, where each product has a name, price, and quantity in stock.
+This system will allow the user to manage a list of products, where each product has a name, price, and quantity in stock.

 Here are the main functionalities of the system: